H-BlaZe/iuat-x/README.md

 ## Troubleshooting

 - If the extension doesn't seem to work, ensure you're on the correct URL: [https://sms.iul.ac.in/Student/Attendance.aspx](https://sms.iul.ac.in/Student/Attendance.aspx).
-- Make sure you have enabled Developer Mode and installed the `.crx` file correctly.
+- Make sure you have enabled Developer Mode and installed the extension correctly.

 ## Contributing